digimonkeys/Front-end-Developer-Interview-Questions/README.md

       AJAX is not limited to XML, I also support JSON or pure text.

 * What are the advantages and disadvantages of using Ajax?
+  Advantages:
+    - Extension of UI functionality
+    - Better, faster and more comfortable interactivity
+    - Simplicity and compactness
+    - Continuous and invisible for user updating of data
+    - No need to refresh the entire page
+    - Used by well-known brands such as Google Maps

+  Disadvantages:
+    - Does not work when JavaScript is disabled in browser
+    - The page is not refreshed, so you can not undo or repeat steps with the browser buttons
+    - Delays when the server is heavily loaded
+    - Data is loaded dynamically and therefore is not part of the web page.
+Web search engines do not index dynamically loaded content.

 * Explain how JSONP works (and how it's not really Ajax).
 * Have you ever used JavaScript templating?
   * If so, what libraries have you used?